shaneholloman/fabric/patterns/extract_wisdom/README.md

 ## Description

-**`extractwisdom` addresses the problem of **too much content** and too little time.**
+**`extract_wisdom` addresses the problem of **too much content** and too little time.**

-_Not only that, but it's also too easy to forget the stuff we read, watch, or listen to._
+Not only that, but it's also too easy to forget the stuff we read, watch, or listen to.

-This pattern _extracts wisdom_ from any content that can be translated into text, for example:
+This pattern will `extract_wisdom` from any content that can be translated into text, for example:

 - Podcast transcripts
 - Academic papers